Reconstruction of $f(R)$ lagrangian from a massive scalar field: Viability of models

-In general, $f(R)$ models are stable under the necessary and sufficient condition that $\frac{d^{2}f(R)}{dR^2} \geq 0$ and unstable if $\frac{d^{2}f}{dR^2} < 0$.
-These give rise to certain restrictions over the parameters of the functional form of $f(R)$, studied in the context of star solutions in $f(R)$ theories by Seifert \cite{seif}.
-The stability conditions were re-adressed by Sawicki and Hu \cite{hu} in the context of cosmological perturbations.
-This criterion, in fact, makes sure that a stable ground state solution is defined for a particular $f(R)$ model.
-A concrete set of physical criteria to select a particular form of theory capable of matching all the required data for all scales is yet to be found.
-Different observational aspects of $f(R)$ dark energy models that satisfy cosmological and local gravity constraints fairly well were discussed by Copeland, Sami and Tsujikawa\cite{cope}, Das, Banerjee and Dadhich\cite{das}.
-Many $f(R)$ models have been studied over the past few decades that satify all these constraints and are cosmologically significant (Amendola, Polarski, Gannoudji and Tsujikawa \cite{amen1, amen2}, Li and Barrow\cite{li}, Nojiri and Odintsov \cite{Nojiri:2003ft, nojiodi, nojiodi1}, Hu and Sawicki \cite{hu, husa}, Starobinsky \cite{starob}, Appleby and Battye \cite{apple}, Tsujikawa \cite{tsuji}).
+A complete set of physical criteria to select a particular form of theory capable of matching all the required data for all scales is yet to be found.
+Different observational aspects of $f(R)$ dark energy models that satisfy cosmological and local gravity constraints fairly well were discussed by Copeland, Sami and Tsujikawa \cite{cope}, Das, Banerjee and Dadhich \cite{das}. \\